 Have you ever tried solving quadratic equations like $x^2+1=0$?
 Then you will find $x^2=-1$.
 Is it possible that the square of a real number is $-1$?
-The answer lies in this chapter.
-From NCERT Class 12 Maths, the chapter Complex Numbers and Quadratic Equations contains the concepts of Complex Numbers, Algebra of Complex Numbers, The Modulus and the Conjugate of a Complex Number, Argand Plane and Polar Representation, etc. These concepts will help the students grasp more advanced complex number topics easily and will also enhance their problem-solving ability in real-world applications.
+The answer lies in the chapter on Complex Numbers.
+Class 12 maths chapter 4, Complex Numbers and Quadratic Equations, contains the concepts of Complex Numbers, Algebra of Complex Numbers, The Modulus and the Conjugate of a Complex Number, Argand Plane and Polar Representation, etc. These concepts will help the students grasp more advanced complex number topics easily and will also enhance their problem-solving ability in real-world applications.
+The main purpose of these NCERT Notes of the Complex Numbers and Quadratic Equations class 11 PDF is to provide students with an efficient study material from which they can revise the entire chapter.

 A complex number is defined as the combination of real and imaginary numbers.